-Downtown Perris to Perris South 2nd Track and 4th Layover Track Project (SCORE Project)
+5. South Perris Station Expansion and 4th Layover Track Project (Planning)

 The Perris-South Station is the end of the 91/PVL and serves the City of Perris and communities further south including Temecula, Murrieta, Menifee, Hemet, and San Jacinto.
 The Perris-South Station is currently along a single-track corridor.
 This project, as proposed, would add a second track through the station, starting east of the San Jacinto River, at MP 85.2, as well as an additional platform.
 An in-station pedestrian at-grade crossing would be included at the east end of the station platforms.
 The project would also include a fourth layover track at the South Perris layover facility at the existing layover facility between CP Mapes at MP 85.4 and MP 85.8.
 As currently designed, the existing layover facility retained the right-of-way to add an additional layover track to the facility in the future as more capacity was needed.
 As a result, no additional right-of-way is required to construct the additional layover track at the existing facility.
+A grant for this project was submitted for the Transit Intercity Rail Capital Program, which is a competitive funding program.